cpc/hipcl/README.md

 ### What is HIPCL ###

 HIPCL is a library that allows applications using the HIP API to be run on devices which support OpenCL and SPIR-V, thus providing a portability path from CUDA to OpenCL.
+HIPCL development is led by [Customized Parallel Computing](http://tuni.fi/cpc) group of [Tampere University](http://tuni.fi/en), Finland.

 ## Building HIPCL ##
 --------------------